evilC/AutoHotInterception/README.md

 Note that Absolute mode will probably not work with FPS style mouse-aim games.

 #### Moving the Mouse Cursor
-To move the mouse cursor to a specific screen position, use:
+To move the mouse cursor to a specific screen or window coordinate, use:
 `AHI.MoveCursor(<x>, <y> [, <coordMode>, <mouseId>])`
 eg `AHI.MoveCursor(100, 200)`
 `AHI.MoveCursor(100, 200, "Screen")`